This page is designed to help you ensure your submission is ready for and fits the scope of the journal.

 The journal accepts work by the university students from all subjects areas.

 Peer ReviewThis journal operates a double blind peer review policy, meaning that neither the author nor the reviewer will be aware of each other's identities.
-If you are a PhD student and are interested in becoming a peer reviewer, have a look at our video on the peer review process.
+If you are a PhD student and are interested in becoming a peer reviewer, you can find more information in our peer reviewer guidance here.

 Essex Student Journal is open for submission with no deadline; articles are published online when ready.
 Publications must be submitted by current students, or based on coursework written whilst studying at the University of Essex.
 The submission must be in English, and of high quality (for example coursework that has received a mark of 75% or higher).